blitz-js/drafts/003_blitz_file_structure.md

 # [RFC] Blitz File Structure & Routing

-**The purpose of this RFC is to gain consensus on the Blitz file structure and routing.**
+**The purpose of this RFC is to gather as much feedback as possible.**

 **We welcome all feedback, whether good or bad!
 This is your chance to ensure Blitz meets the needs of your company or project.**